Most people do not realize their paycheck is at risk until the deductions begin.

 They can take your salaries, commissions, wages, dividends, and payments on a promissory note held by someone else.
 They can also levy your bank account, any bank account you are a joint account holder on, retirement accounts, your house, your car, federal retirement income from the Office of Personnel Management, federal contractor payments, and other property.

-They also can’t take your schoolbooks, clothing, or certain amounts of fuel, books, furniture, and tools for business, professions, or trades.
+They also cannot take your schoolbooks, clothing, or certain amounts of fuel, books, furniture, and tools for business, professions, or trades.

 The number one way to avoid a tax levy on your paycheck is to file your taxes correctly and make all payments on time.
 The goal is to owe nothing to the IRS.

 If you are struggling to make your tax payments, a tax relief professional can help.
-There are many options available to get you out of tax debt including payment plans, settlements, penalty reductions, offers in compromise, etc.
+There are many options available to get you out of tax debt including payment plans, settlements, penalty reductions, Offer in Compromise, etc.

 The worst thing you can do is bury your head in the sand and ignore the IRS.
-If things have gone too far and the IRS is already garnishing your wages, it’s not too late to stop the process.
+If things have gone too far and the IRS is already garnishing your wages, it is not too late to stop the process.

 You can contact the IRS to come to an agreement or resolution and stop having your wages garnished.